-- requirements for ITNS products or services as specified by the customer,

-- complexity of each item or activity, and
+- requirements for ITNS products or services as specified by the customer, - complexity of each item or activity, and - organizational aspects. - The member shall maintain and retain related documented information.

-- organisational aspects.

-The Member shall maintain and retain related documented information.

-Guidance: PD ISO/TR 4450:2020 Quality management systems - Guidance for the application of ISO 19443:2018 clause 6.1.3, Annex B&C - informative
+Guidance: PD ISO/TR 4450 Quality management systems - Guidance for the application of ISO 19443:2018 clause 6.1.3, Annex B&C - informative